mech/Learning-Notes/Design/Product/InterfaceDesign.md

 ---

 > Content needs to be structured and structuring alters your content, designing alters content.
 It's not 'content then design', or 'content or design'.
 It's 'content and design' - Mark Boulton

+---

+> The best approach to take is to let the content you have on your site dictate the actual widths you put into your media queries.

 ## Variations